 Webinar Release a Success!
 Thank you to the 174 participants of our webinar release hosted by Point Blue Conservation Science, the San Francisco Estuary Institute, and the County of Marin, on October 15th, 2019.
-We’ll be posting the recording here soon.
-Planning with Nature Point Blue Conservation Science and the San Francisco Estuary Institute, in
+Find the recording here.
+Planning with Nature Point Blue Conservation Science and the San Francisco Estuary Institute, in partnership with the

 The University of California, California Naturalist Program Climate Stewards Initiative is developing a new certification course with an anticipated launch in 2021.
 This course will certify adults as UC Climate Stewards across California.
 The vision for the certification is to prepare Climate Stewards to communicate and engage in local, collective activities to advance community and